Donald Nieman: Academic career

 Nieman began his academic career as an instructor at Kansas State University in 1974 and became an associate professor in 1980.
 He held visiting positions at Hunter College (1984–85) and at Brooklyn College (1990–91) as the Daniel M. Lyons Distinguished Professor.
-From 1989 to 1994, he also held positions as an associate professor and professor at Clemson University while coordinating the graduate program.
+From 1989 to 1994, he also held positions as an associate professor and a professor at Clemson University while coordinating the graduate program.

-In 1994, Nieman joined Bowling Green State University as a Professor and Chair of the History Department.
+In 1994, Nieman joined Bowling Green State University as a Professor and as the Chair of the History Department.
 From 2000 to 2008, Nieman served as Dean of the College of Arts and Sciences.
 During his tenure at Bowling Green, he developed BGeXperience, a first-year program that focuses on teaching students to think critically about values.
 The program earned national recognition, with the university being cited in U.S. News & World Report for its approach to general education.

 Binghamton University leadership

 Nieman started working at Binghamton University in 2008 as Dean of Harpur College of Arts and Sciences.
 In interviews, Nieman described Binghamton University as having a "uniform commitment to excellence" and a balance between teaching and research.
-"We have a faculty that is seriously committed to teaching undergraduate students even as they are engaged in cutting-edge research", he observed.
+"We have a faculty that is seriously committed to teaching undergraduate students even as they are engaged in cutting-edge research," he observed.
 Nieman characterized this balance as central to the institution's culture.

-By this time, Binghamton had grown from its origins as a small liberal arts college to a comprehensive university with 15,000 students, professional schools, and over 20 doctoral programs.
-His accomplishments as Dean included creating a first-year writing program, launching the Harpur Fellows Program for student civic engagement, and establishing the Institute for Advanced Studies in the Humanities.
+By this time, Binghamton had grown from its origins as a small liberal arts college to a university with 15,000 students, professional schools, and over 20 doctoral programs.
+As Dean, Nieman created a first-year writing program, launched the Harpur Fellows Program for student civic engagement, and established the Institute for Advanced Studies in the Humanities.

-In 2012, following a national search, Nieman was appointed Provost and Executive Vice President for Academic Affairs.
-During his decade-long tenure as the university's chief academic officer, he oversaw significant institutional growth and development, guided by what he and President Harvey Stenger called their "North Star": getting bigger not just to get bigger, but to get better—growth designed to serve students and the community more effectively while building the university's reputation.
+In 2012, Nieman was appointed Provost and Executive Vice President for Academic Affairs.
+During his decade-long tenure as the university's chief academic officer, he oversaw institutional growth and development, guided by what he and President Harvey Stenger called their "North Star": getting bigger not just to get bigger, but to get better—growth designed to serve students and the community more effectively while building the university's reputation.

 Among his major initiatives was the creation of Transdisciplinary Areas of Excellence (TAEs), which represented a new approach to faculty hiring and research collaboration.
-He provided crucial leadership for establishing the School of Pharmacy and Pharmaceutical Sciences, which he identified as a top priority in early meetings with President Stenger.
+He provided leadership for establishing the School of Pharmacy and Pharmaceutical Sciences, which he identified as a top priority in early meetings with President Stenger.
 Working with founding dean Gloria Meredith, he oversaw the design and construction of a $60 million facility.
 The school welcomed its first Doctor of Pharmacy students in 2017, with the inaugural class graduating in 2021.